jsiek/arete/README.md

 3. [Bind](#bind_param) the result from `expression` to the parameter in the `body_env`.

-4. Schedule the following statements in the environment `body_env`.
+4. Schedule the following statements of the enclosing block in the environment `body_env`.

 6. Once the following statements are complete, [deallocate the parameter](#dealloc_param) with the result